 - Monthly premiums of $0 with some policies

 - A Medicare Medical Savings Account to cover costs

-- Medicare Part B premium reduction & reimbursement
+- Medicare Part B Give Back premium reduction

 This isn’t an all-encompassing list.
 And you are not entitled to all of these benefits with every Advantage plan.
 Some policies are better in certain areas than others.
 And it helps to live in an area where several companies compete for your enrollment.